 The APSLMP and the 1979 Final Programmatic Environmental Impact Statement: Guidelines for Amending the Adirondack Park State Land Master Plan (FPEIS) contain standards and guidelines for amending the APSLMP.
-Agency staff have prepared this a Draft Supplemental Environmental Impact Statement (DSEIS) in consultation with the Department of Environmental Conservation (Department or DEC) and the Department of Transportation (DOT) and the Office of Parks, Recreation and Historic Preservation (OPRHP), and will seek authorization from the Agency Board to hold combined public hearings on the DSEIS and the proposed amendments to the APSLMP.
-Hearings are proposed to be held both inside and outside the Park.
+Agency staff prepared a Draft Supplemental Environmental Impact Statement (DSEIS) in consultation with the Department of Environmental Conservation (Department or DEC), the Department of Transportation (DOT) and the Office of Parks, Recreation and Historic Preservation (OPRHP).